 Star Labs is based in Surrey, England.

 Dell has long been one of the few, established computer manufacturers that has offered computers with GNU/Linux pre-installed.
 Over the years, their XPS Developer Edition and Project Sputnik program have earned much respect.
+You can view Dell's Linux-powered workstations and laptops here.

 Dell is based in Round Rock, Texas.